Why Is My Texas Electric Bill So High Even With a New AC?

 That's $6,000–$12,000 over a decade spent on air that never reached your living space.
 Want to see your specific numbers?
 Try our energy savings calculator — input your system age, bill, and home size to see projected savings.

-Why the AC Installer Didn't Fix This
+Why Didn't My AC Installer Fix the Ductwork?

 Most AC replacements in Texas are equipment-only: new outdoor condenser, new indoor coil, maybe a new air handler.
 The installer connects the new equipment to your existing ductwork and moves on.
 It's faster, cheaper, and the homeowner doesn't want to add $3,000–$8,000 for new ducts on top of the system cost.